ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 2. Run the tool with the [required arguments](#command-options) to generate the package.

     ```
-    $ bal edi codegen -s hmartOrder/schemas/edi-schema.json -o hmartOrder/modules/hmartOrder/orderRecords.bal
+    $ bal edi codegen -s schemas/edi-schema.json -o orderRecords.bal
     ```

->**Info:** The generated Ballerina records will be saved in a file named `orderRecords.bal` inside the `<edi_code_generation>/modules/hmartOrder/` directory.
+>**Info:** The generated Ballerina records will be saved in a file named `orderRecords.bal`.
 The Ballerina records generated for the above schema in the `orderRecords.bal` file are shown below.

 ```ballerina
 type Header_Type record {|